When temperatures soar in the summer months, many parents look for ways to keep their babies cool and protect them from the sun.

-Experts advise parents to keep young babies out of direct sunlight, to protect their skin from the sun’s harmful rays.
+Experts advise parents to keep young babies out of direct sunlight, to protect their skin from the sun’s harsh rays.

 Before the age of six months, babies have a limited amount of melanin, the natural pigment which provides protection from the sun’s rays.